jsr029/react-app-linkedin/README.md

 ## jsr029 presents a react redux app training

-# 1- first Create a loading page with react and sass
+# 1. Create a loading page with react and sass